cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Spanish.

 In English and German the CrypTool package is completely localized.
-In all other language versions the program has the same functionality [translated and localized are the GUI (menus, dialogs, ...) of CrypTool, AES-Tool and Number Shark], but the online help, the readme file and the attached PDF documentation are the same as in the English version.
+In all other language versions the program has the same full functionality, but the online help, the readme file and the attached PDF documentation are not localized -- they are same as in the English version.
+[so translated and localized are the GUI (menus, dialogs, ...) of CrypTool, AES-Tool and Number Shark].

 Further language versions (Russian, Ukrainian, ...) are under progress.